-One of the most violent eras of American history was that of the Cocaine Cowboys - a drug-laden, dangerous time during the late '70s and '80s in South Florida.
+One of the most violent eras of American history was that of the "Cocaine Cowboys" - a drug-laden, dangerous time during the late '70s and '80s in South Florida.
 The Miami drug trade was wrought with graphic violence, horrific crime, and vast riches.

-If you’ve seen Scarface you only know a slice of the terror that took place in Dade County in the '80s.
+If you’ve seen Scarface, you only know a slice of the terror that took place in Dade County in the '80s.
 No one was safe from the cartel war that raged through the city - not even women and children.
-That era was full of men who were dubbed Cocaine Cowboys, marauding bands of mercenaries who worked for the cartels to kill anyone who got in the way of making piles of money.
+That era was full of men who were dubbed Cocaine Cowboys - marauding bands of mercenaries who worked for the cartels to kill anyone who got in the way of making piles of money.

 The Dadeland Mall Massacre

-The Terrible Fate of Hernan Granados
+The Murder Of Hernan Granados

 Jorge "Rivi" Ayala was an enforcer for Griselda Blanco, a major cocaine boss in Miami often referred to as Miami's Cocaine Queen.
 When Rivi first arrived in Miami, he was simply shaking people down.
 But one night he accidentally tipped off two brothers who were about to be executed that the hammer was coming down.
 In order to save himself from execution, it was up to him to finish the job.

-The Unsolved Quadruple Murder That's Still Unsolved
+The Quadruple Murder That Remains Unsolved